-In the calculation of value in use, the Group uses the estimated amount of future cash flows on the basis of the Medium-Term Management Plan ending fiscal year 2020 approved by the management and terminal value after the fiscal year 2020 based on past experience and external information.
+In the calculation of value in use, the Group uses the estimated amount of future cash flows ending fiscal year 2023 on the basis of the Medium-Term Management Plan approved by the management and terminal value assuming no growth after the fiscal year 2024 based on past experience and external information.

-With regard to the discount rate, a pre-tax weighted average cost of capital from 6.1% to 6.2% is used.
+With regard to the discount rate, a pre-tax weighted average cost of capital from 5.5% to 6.1% is used.